-Any student who refuses to be medically evaluated or to release the results of such evaluation to the University will be relieved from duty, suspended and will be subject to disciplinary action up to and including expulsion.
+Any student who refuses to be medically evaluated or to release the results of such evaluation to the university will be relieved from duty, placed on involuntary Leave of

+Absence, and will be subject to disciplinary action up to and including expulsion.

 Any student tested for drugs or alcohol and the results indicate a violation of the above stated policy may be subject to appropriate disciplinary action up to and including expulsion in accordance with the Student Code of Conduct and the policies of the appropriate School.
-One possible outcome from disciplinary review is to be referred for chemical dependency evaluation.
-In this case, a student will be placed on leave until he/she has successfully completed the evaluation and any treatment or rehabilitation recommendations in the evaluation.
+One possible outcome from disciplinary review is referral for chemical dependency evaluation, requiring the student to be placed on leave until they have successfully completed the evaluation and any treatment or rehabilitation recommendations in the evaluation.

 All costs associated with drug testing are the responsibility of the enrolled student.
-The notification, type of test, company, locations and required date and time to complete the drug test will be provided to the student.
+The notification, type of test, company, locations, and required date and time to complete the drug test will be provided to the student.

-Statement on Student Impairment
+Statement on Student Impairment and Rehabilitation

-Students seeking treatment for substance abuse or addiction may do so confidentially though the Student Counseling center by calling 847-578-8723 or may seek support from the Division of Student Affairs and Enrollment Management at 847-578-8354.
+Students seeking treatment for substance abuse or addiction may do so confidentially though the Student Counseling center by calling 847-578-8723 or may seek support from the Division of Student Success and Wellness at 847-578-8354.
 Treatment at the Student Counseling Center is free of charge.
 Students will be referred to directly to community providers for evaluation and long term treatment for substance abuse or impairment.
 The cost for external evaluation and care will be the responsibility of the student.

-Any student seeking treatment for substance abuse may be afforded a Medical Leave of Absence as appropriate from their school and may seek support for that process from the Associate Vice President for Student Affairs in Student Affairs and Inclusion.
+Any student seeking treatment for substance abuse may be afforded a Medical Leave of Absence as appropriate from their school and may seek support for that process from the University Dean of Students.